 What’s your recording setup like?

 Regarding the equipment I use, I shift between using a Nox Specialist headset and a Shure CO1U USB mic with pop filter.
 While fragile (my giant melon has gone through three of them), I love my Nox headsets very much and use them every day.
+I also use, from time to time, an array of gaming headsets.

 What types of audio editing do you offer?